LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 #### non_repairable_emissions_production_rate (Equipment file)

 **Description:** This is a propagating parameter that can be set at multiple levels of granularity.
 See [emissions_production_rate](#emissions_production_rate-propagating-parameter) for more details on what this parameter represents.
-In this file, this is a single numeric value, representing the emission production rate for non-repairable emissions at the given equipment per day.
+In this file, this is a single numeric value, representing the chance of a non-repairable emissions occurring at the given equipment at any given day.

 This parameter can also be set in the following files: